 On the second day they visited two other men in the workhouse who had songs and then went on to two pubs: an unnamed inn in Tibenham – probably the Boot Inn in Long Row – and the Scole Greyhound.

 On their last day they revisited the Horseshoes and then left the area, travelling onto Southwold on the Suffolk coast to revisit a singer they had met the previous year, William Hurr.
-You can read all about the Southwold singers on this website.
-Again, this information was updated in 2019 and supersedes that which is on the EATMT website.
+You can read the latest about the Southwold singers on this website.

 The singers and the songs